 - High inflation has sparked cost-of-living crises, putting pressure on central banks to tame inflation with whatever it takes.
 Yet there has been little debate about the damage to growth and jobs.
 We think the "politics of inflation" narrative is on the cusp of changing.
 The cycle of outsized rate hikes will stop without inflation being back on track to return fully to 2% targets, in our view.
-As the damage becomes clear, the "politics of recession" will take over. - Even with a recession coming, we think we are going to be living with inflation.
-We do see inflation cooling as spending patterns normalize and energy prices relent but we see it persisting above policy targets in coming years. - Beyond Covid-related supply disruptions, we see three long-term constraints keeping the new regime in place and inflation above pre-pandemic levels: aging populations, geopolitical fragmentation and the transition to a lowercarbon world. - Investment implication: We're overweight inflation-linked bonds on a tactical and strategic horizon.
+Even with a recession coming, we think we are going to be living with inflation.
+We do see inflation cooling as spending patterns normalize and energy prices relent but we see it persisting above policy targets in coming years. - Beyond Covid-related supply disruptions, we see three long-term constraints keeping the new regime in place and inflation above pre-pandemic levels: aging populations, geopolitical fragmentation and the transition to a lower-carbon world. - Investment implication: We're overweight inflation-linked bonds on a tactical and strategic horizon.